FisaGamer/docs/docs/api-auth.md

-If you are using a dependency manager, you can add AzAuth as a dependency in the following way:
+If you are using a dependency manager, you can add AzAuth as a dependency by the following way:

 ### Gradle